Muslim Hands: Awards and nominations

 In January 2013, Muslim Hands was nominated for the Charity of the Year award at the British Muslim Awards.

 in 2019, Muslim Hands was awarded the Queen's Award for voluntary service.

+Street Children and Sports

+Muslim hands, through its project Maidaan, is contributing towards the right to play for more than 1.5 million street children in Pakistan.
+Their street children football team won the runner up position at Street Child World Cup Russia 2018 and Qatar 2022.
+Moreover, Muslim Hands Street Children Football Team also won the runner up trophy at Norway Cup 2023 in U-17 category.

 Great Charity Gifts

 In 2020, Muslim Hands launched a new website dedicated to their Great Charity Gifts service.
 It allows donors to give a useful item to someone in need, in the name of a loved one.

+Major Giving projects

+In 2003, Muslim Hands launched a legacy and Wills projects to their Major Giving Projects service.
+It allows donors to add their plaque details on their tangible projects like Classrooms, Rural Schools, solar wells, water filtration plants, livelihood shops, Eye camps, and personalised feedback reports shared on the completion of the project done for themselves or on behalf of their loved one.